-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare √ Experimental medical and surgical procedures, equipment and medications.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Experimental medical and surgical procedures, equipment and medications.
 Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
+May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Private room in a hospital.
-Covered only when medically necessary.
+Fees charged for care by your immediate relatives or members of your household. √ Full-time nursing care in your home.
+V Home-delivered meals Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
+V Naturopath services (uses natural or alternative treatments).
+V